Table of Contents

 When two joints of two different metal wires are kept at different temperatures, current starts flowing through the wire.
 This is called the Seebeck effect.
 And the electromotive force produced in the circuit is called thermal electromotive force.

-According to Thomas Johann Seebeck, when two metal wires are joined together, one is heated and one is cooled, then an electromotive force arises between them, which is proportional to the temperature difference.
+According to Thomas Johann Seebeck, when two different metal’s wires are joined together, one is heated and one is cooled, then an electromotive force arises between them, which is proportional to the temperature difference.
 Which is measured in galvanometer, the electric carrying force generated is very small which is in mV.

 The standard table is used to measure the temperature by mV.
 Since thermocouples are made by combining different types of wires, the voltage generated by them is also different.
 Therefore, certain combinations of different metals have been divided on the basis of the type of thermocouple and a standard table has been prepared for each.
 By which the temperature can be determined.